tushar2704/About_me/READMEt.md

-- 👋 Hi, I’m @Tushar AGGARWAL, checkout https://grow-ai.in/,
+- 👋 Hi, I’m @Tushar AGGARWAL, checkout https://grow-ai.in/
-- 👀 I’m interested in solving business problems with data and learning languages,
+- 👀 I’m interested in solving business problems with data and learning languages
 - 🌱 I’m currently learning Int.
 MSC International Business Management in France
 - 💞️ I’m looking to collaborate on Internation project to solve business problems through data
 - 📫 How to reach me https://grow-ai.in/, linkedin.com/in/tusharaggarwalinseec or @tushar.inseec@gmail.com,